mitch-t/myportfolio/README.md

 # myportfolio

-This site contains two html docs that are linked together as well as information about skills I can offer my future employer.
+This site contains two html docs.
+The first page is an introduction page with my contact information.
-The first page includes a dropdown menu that allows the user to access apps that I have deployed.
-There are also links to my resume and my contact infomation, such as Linkdin and github.
+When the MY WORK button is clicked the user is directed to a html page that contains images of my work.
+When the work image is clicked you are redirected to the deployed page or github site.
+When my name is clicked the user will be redirected to my resume.
 This site is responsive to mobile users.

 https://mitch-t.github.io/myportfolio/